forgxyz/cs50-final/README.md

 I may come back and update this in the future to continue practice with Flask to compare the frameworks (notice the login was not implemented as I did not end up using a database to log the transactions).

-This final project was not formally submitted to CS50 as I did not pay for the certificate.

 2019-12-17